 What happens if a business doesn’t train employees in time?

-If the DFEH finds that an employer has violated the law, they will work with that employer to obtain compliance with the law.
+Ultimately, if the DFEH finds that an employer has violated the law, they will work with that employer to obtain compliance with the law.